 Should I Ever Admit Fault?

-You should never admit fault following a Virginia car accident, even if you believe you might have been partially to blame for the accident.
-You will talk to many people following your car accident—the police, the other driver, witnesses and your insurance company.
+admit fault following a Virginia car accident, even if you believe you might have been partially to blame for the accident.
+You will talk to many people following your car accident—the police, the other driver, witnesses, and your insurance company.
 When talking to those people, avoid even saying “I’m sorry,” as this can be taken as an admission of fault—even though you may have only meant you’re sorry the accident occurred.

 Should I Speak with the Opposing Insurance Company?